-The Articles of Association does not specify a fixed number of shares to be allocated to directors.
+The Articles of Association of the Bank does not specify a fixed number of shares to be allocated to directors

-The following Directors held shares of the Bank as follows as of 31 December 2020:
+The following Directors held shares of the Bank as of 31st December 2021;

 Name of Director No. of shares held

-Mr. Abul Ehtesham Abdul Muhaimen 201 shares
+Mr. Ahmed Ali

+Mr. Kazi Abu Muhammad Majedur Rahman

+Mr. Rajiv Nandlal Dvivedi 01 share

 Mr. Ali Wasif 21 shares